Arthur Liman Public Interest Summer Fellowship

 All currently-enrolled Brown University undergraduates are eligible to apply, including seniors wishing to work the summer immediately following their graduation.

 The fellowship provides a $4,000 stipend.
 Brown Liman Fellows will work closely with the Arthur Liman Public Interest Program at Yale Law School and will join Liman Fellows from Yale, Barnard, Princeton, Harvard and Spellman College.

 If you are awarded a Summer Fellowship, you will also receive a list of public interest lawyers who have been Yale Law School Liman Fellows so that you can learn about the work they did as post-graduate public interest law fellows.
 Several former Summer Fellows have spent their summers working with Yale Law School Liman Fellows and we encourage you to take advantage of those connections.

-At the time of application, undergraduates need not have identified a specific project.
-The Liman Program will help with placements, including organizations with Liman Fellows.
-However, if students are interested in specific substantive areas or projects, they should indicate this as part of the application process.
+At the time of application, undergraduates do not need to have identified a specific assignment; however, this can be helpful.
+The Liman Program can help with placements, including organizations with Liman Fellows.
+If students are interested in specific substantive areas or projects, they should indicate this as part of the application process.